 The Academy’s learning day starts at 8:30am and finishes at 3:15pm, with additional enrichment and progress sessions until 5pm

-Registration is conducted using SIMS and gives an accurate indication of attendance, punctuality and absence.
+Registration is conducted using the Arbor MIS system and gives an accurate indication of attendance, punctuality and absence.

 Pupils are expected to arrive at school in plenty of time (by 8:25am) to ensure that they are seated in their tutor classroom for registration at 8:30am.